 Availability of Financing and Market Conditions.
 Market fluctuations in business loans may affect the availability and cost of loans needed for the Fund Investments.
 Credit availability has been restricted in the past and may become so in the future.
 Restrictions upon the availability of financing or high interest rates on such loans will adversely affect the value of existing Fund Investments and may limit the Fund's availability to source and invest in new Fund Investments.
 Interest paid by any Fund Investment on its debt obligations will reduce cash available for distributions.
-Interest rates are currently low compared to prior periods.
+The U.S. recently experienced a rising market interest rate environment.
+Rising interest rates may increase the Fund's exposure to risks associated with rising market interest rates and the availability of financing.
+Interest rates are currently lower compared to recent prior periods.
 If any Fund Investment incurs variable rate debt, increases in interest rates would increase its interest costs, which could reduce the Fund's return on its investments.